sygmaprotocol/sygma-docs/docs/03-sygma-sdk/03-Examples/01-Basic-ERC-20-Token-Transfers/01-EVM-EVM-example.md

 yarn run transfer
 ```

-The example will use `ethers` in conjunction with the sygma-sdk to create a transfer from Mumbai to Sepolia with the `ERC20LRTST` token.
+The example will use `ethers` in conjunction with the sygma-sdk to create a transfer from Cronos to Sepolia with the `ERC20LRTST` token.
 It will be received on Sepolia as the `ERC20LRTST` token.

 ### Script functionality